 It’s nearly back to school time for many of us as educators!
 It’s exciting.
 Of course, it can also be stressful.
 When experiencing stress responses, it can be helpful for students and staff in trauma-sensitive environments to use a grounding technique.
-Think of this as a way to help bring folks to the present time and space in order to get regulated.
-Use one for yourself or your students.
+Think of this as a way to help individuals bring themselves to the present moment in your space as a way to get regulated.
+Use it for yourself and with your students.
 Better yet?
-Model its use and encourage students to practice with you by saying something like, “I’m feel worried about new things inside.
+Model its use and encourage students to practice with you by saying something like, “I’m feel worried about what’s coming.
 I’m going to try a grounding technique.
 Feel free to join me if you’d like.”

 I adapted this grounding technique from Blaustein and Kinniburgh (2010).
 It’s a simple way to help yourself and your students when feelings get big or they’re shut down.
-To get started, take a belly breath.
+To get started, take a belly breath or more than one if that’s helpful for you.
 Then, notice and name the following either to yourself or out loud.
-Finally, evaluate if you feel better regulated afterwards.
+Finally, asl yourself if you’re feeling more present afterwards.

 - 5 things you see